 But how does this translate into the real world?
 Last week one evening, I had a chance to spend some time with the M Coupe and found out for myself.

-The M Coupe is the most testosterone laced, (dare I say it) manly modern car I’ve ever driven.
+The M Coupe immediately feels more focused and raw than the E46 M3.
 Upon entering the cabin you realize that this car is focused on one thing – driving and driver enjoyment.
 You sit relative low in the seats with the center tunnel higher than what is found in cars like the M3.
 The cabin fit my 6’2″ frame like a well formed glove, my hands falling at the controls as if the car silently confirgured itself around me.
-The shifters’ throws (no auto or semi-auto is available) reinforce the driver ‘s car feel and the hot-knife through butter actuation is what you ‘d expect from an M car.
+The shifter’s throws (no auto or semi-auto is available) reinforce the driver ‘s car feel and the hot-knife through butter actuation is what you ‘d expect from an M car.
 But it’s the steering wheel that steals the show.
 Thick, soft and perfect in every curve and stitch, it says driver’s car like few things can.

 But the highlight of the interior for me are the sport seats.
 Incredible lateral support, extendable thigh support and quite comfortable, this is the type of seat BMW is known for.

 Turning the key you get the familiar orange glow on the dash (except the speedo and tach which are strangely white) that is found in all BMWs and MINIs.
-The Z4 uses the E46’s electronics system and thus vaguely similar to the R50/R53 MINI’s as well.
-So that means simpler radio controls and no iDrive available.
+The Z4 uses the E46’s electronics system which means simpler radio controls and no iDrive available.